 Look for something that people often search for in your area of expertise but are not finding satisfying results.
 As an example, if you are a professional organizer, you could create a valuable guide on “how to downsize with dignity”.
 Make the topic something so relevant to those searching, they have no choice but to click on your content page.

 Not all content has to be written text.
-You could choose to create your content in other formats such as an infographic or an app.
+You could choose to create your content in other formats such as an infographic.
 Use whatever format works for your topic and your target audience.
 If you want to include video or audio, make sure it is surrounded with some textual content.

 3. Research your keywords